 In 2013, she completed a Fulbright Scholarship, teaching a multimedia journalism class at the University of Antioquia in Medellin.

-She now lives in Miami and works as an on-camera correspondent with an amazing team at Fusion, an ABC/Univision joint venture.
-Her documentaries for Fusion's Naked Truth series have been awarded a DuPont and RFK award.
+She moved to Miami to work as an on-camera correspondent at Fusion, an ABC/Univision joint venture.
+She's worked on documentaries about our broken electoral system, the opioid crisis and Scott Pruitt, the former head of the EPA for Fusion's Naked Truth series and has been awarded a DuPont and RFK award.
 She was also part of the consortium of journalists that won a Pulitzer for reporting on the Panama Papers.
 The Naked Truth is also now a popular docu-series on Netflix.
 And you can see some of her segments about Puerto Rico on HBO's Outpost series.

-She also currently hosts America Reframed on PBS World Channel, a show which features independent documentaries about the changing face and identity of the U.S, which is in its sixth season.
+Currently, she is the anchor of Mic Dispatch, an exciting new newsmagazine show on Facebook Watch that goes "beyond the headlines to profile the underrepresented, the problem-solvers and the provocateurs."
+She is a freelance correspondent for Fault Lines, an investigative documentary program on Al Jazeera.
+And she hosts America Reframed on PBS World Channel, a program which features independent documentaries about the changing face and identity of the U.S, which is in its sixth season.
 The series is curated by American Documentary, the creators of POV.
 America Reframed won a DuPont, a Gracie award and was nominated for an Emmy.